supremainc/g-sdk/docs/_apis/face.md

 : Can be used for managing face data in your applications.
 Not used by the device.

 flag
-: If BS2_FACE_FLAG_F2 is set, it means that the face data is acquired by FaceStation F2.
+: If BS2_FACE_FLAG_F2 is set, it means that the face data is acquired by FaceStation F2 or BioStation 3.
 And, the data will include __irTemplates__ and __irImageData__.
 Otherwise, it is from FaceStation 2 or FaceLite, and there will be neither __irTemplates__ nor __irImageData__.

 templates
 : Maximum 30 face templates can be returned from FaceStation 2 or FaceLite.
-For FaceStation F2, the maximum number is 10.
+For FaceStation F2 or BioStation 3, the maximum number is 10.

 imageData
 : A BMP image of the face will be returned.

 irTemplates
-: Maximum 10 IR templates can be returned from FaceStation F2.
+: Maximum 10 IR templates can be returned from FaceStation F2 or BioStation 3.

 irImageData
 : An IR image of the face will be returned.